gbtami/pychess-variants/static/docs/janggi.md

 ## Rules: Gameplay

 Like chess, the goal is to checkmate the other king.
-Also like chess, repetition and perpertual check (same position three times) are drwas.
+Also like chess, repetition and perpertual check (same position three times) are draws.

 Unlike most other chess variants, you may pass in Janggi.
 Therefore, stalemate is impossible.